Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 So far, we used this notation for rules:
 ```
 iszero(z) → true
 iszero(N) → false
 ```

 But the symbol `→` doesn't occur on any keayboard, and the lack of a separator between rules might lead to difficult to read code.

-TRAM.0 uses the symbol `=` in rules, and terminates rules by `;`.
+Henceforth, we will use the symbol `=` in rules, and terminates rules by `;`.

 In this document rule numbers are often included for reference.
-They are not part of the spec but obly of the presentation.
+They are not part of the spec but only of the presentation.

 The above TRS would then appear as:

 ```
 1 iszero(z) = true;
 2 iszero(N) = false;
 ```

 # A meta-interpreter
-In this section we present a TRS which implements term rewriting using an innermost strategy (rules 1&2) interpreting rules in textual order (rule 13).
+In this section we present a TRS which implements term rewriting using an innermost strategy (rules 1&2, below) interpreting rules in textual order (rule 13).
+First, we describe the meta-notation of terms.

-* A term is
+* A term is represented as
 	* `trm(F,Args)` for symbol `F` and terms `Args`, or
 	* `var(N)` for variable named `N`
 * Arguments `Args` are